BlackCapCoder/smidig/README.md

 git clone https://github.com/BlackCapCoder/smidig
 ```

-You only need to do this once, next time you can just run `git clone` from within the `smidig` folder to download the latest version.
+You only need to do this once, next time you can just run `git pull` from within the `smidig` folder to download the latest version.

 To upload your changes you need to make a commit: